 2018-12-09 Silent Night (arr.
 Nancy Hascall) Bell Quartet Link to video

 2018-12-02 Christmas Triplets (Brocker&Bischop) Bell Tree Ringers Link to video

 2018-11-25 Peace in our Time Bells (Mendelssohn: arr.
 J. Behnke) Link to video

 2018-11-11 Make Me an Instrument of Your Peace (Kevin McChesney) Bells Link to video

 2018-11-04 Psalm 65 (Anna Laura Page) by A Peeling Sound w Flute Anne Palmer

 2018-05-13 For the Beauty of the Earth (Arr.
 Joel Raney)

 “The Limestone Ringers” is directed under the fine leadership of Janet MacDonald.
-We are fortunate to have Laurence Rowbotham and Ruth Pettis who are willing and capable leaders to step in when Janet is away.

 In addition to playing approximately once a month in our Sunday church services, we are often asked to play at other locations.
 Over the years The Limestone Ringers have been invited to play at Nursing Homes and at City Hall; we have played concerts with the Sweet Adelines at Cooke’s Portsmouth United in Kingston.
 We have also given concerts in surrounding villages like Madoc and Portland.
 We’ve done choir exchanges with St. Lambert United in St. Lambert, Quebec.